Supreme Guide: Making an Online Photography Portfolio in 2023

 2. Choose a WordPress Portfolio Theme

-If you want, you can also refine your theme results by clicking on the Feature Filter button and clicking the âPhotographyâ checkbox.
+You can also refine your theme results by clicking the Feature Filter button and the ‘Photography’ checkbox.

 When you find a portfolio theme you like, click Install.
-WordPress will install it on your website and then you can click Activate to make it live on your site.
+WordPress will install it on your website, and then you can click Activate to make it live on your site.

-For the sake of my example, Iâll be using the Neve theme found in the WordPress theme repository.
+For my example, I’ll use the Neve theme found in the WordPress theme repository.

 3. Customize Your Theme Settings

-Of course, every WordPress portfolio theme will differ when it comes to its settings.
-To give you an example, Iâll show you some of the things you can customize with Neve to make sure your portfolio stands out from the crowd.
+Of course, every WordPress portfolio theme will differ in its settings.
+For example, I’ll show you some things you can customize with Neve to ensure your portfolio stands out.

 Notice the Call-To-Action button encouraging site visitors to click and view your portfolio.
 This can lead people to photoshoot albums or a more extensive collection of work.